 Paired for the final time after Busby Berkeley’s Take Me Out to the Ball Game (1949), Frank Sinatra and Gene Kelly helped modernise the movie musical, as the latter teamed up with co-director Stanley Donen to rework a 1944 Broadway show that MGM chief Louis B. Mayer had dubbed “smutty” and “communistic”.
 Trailblazingly shot in actual New York locations, the action fizzes with urban energy and proves that musicals didn’t have to be exclusively about show people, as sailors Sinatra and Jules Munshin become distracted by cabby Betty Garrett and anthropologist Ann Miller while helping Kelly’s lovesick gob track down Vera-Ellen’s Miss Turnstiles during a 24-hour furlough.

-Best musical moment: ‘New York, New York’, which packs 18 locations and three-and-a-half diegetic hours into a breathless two-and-a-half minutes.
+Best musical moment: ‘New York, New York’, which packs 18 locations and 3 ½ diegetic hours into a breathless 2 ½ minutes.

 Cossacks of the Kuban